Carreau/ipython-wiki/IPython-3.0-comm-and-widget-migration-document.md

 ## Upgrading Custom Widgets
 ### Javascript
-1. If you are distributing your widget and decide to use the deffered loading technique (preffered), you can remove all references to the WidgetManager and the register model/view calls (see the Python section below for more information).
+1. If you are distributing your widget and decide to use the deferred loading technique (preferred), you can remove all references to the WidgetManager and the register model/view calls (see the Python section below for more information).
 2. In 2.0 require.js was used incorrectly, that has been fixed and now loading works more like Python's import.
 Requiring `widgets/js/widget` doesn't import the `WidgetManager` class, instead it imports a dictionary that exposes the classes within that module:
 ```javascript
 {